ioos/ioos-metadata/_docs/ioos-metadata-profile-v1-2.md

 ### Platform

 The correct method for specifying platform metadata has historically been a source of confusion.
 The IOOS Metadata Profile aims to simplify platform metadata specification with the addition of a few global attributes (**`platform_id`** and **`platform_name`**, as well as the OceanSITES-derived **`wmo_platform_code`**) and clarification of existing standards for global attributes and the platform container variable.
-Data providers are encouraged to carefully review this section and upstream standards, and especially to review the Gold Standard example datasets.
+Data providers are encouraged to carefully review this section and upstream standards, and especially to review the [Gold Standard](#gold-standard-example-datasets) example datasets.

+As mentioned in the [Notes/Caveats section](#notescaveats), datasets that are not compliant with the CF Discrete Sampling Geometries guidelines for in situ measurements (e.g. gridded model outputs), the various Platform-related attributes listed in this section and the Platform Variable section are not required and can be omitted.

 **Guidelines for Platforms in Datasets**: